ghorus/fetch_ex/README.md

 ### Approach
 - To fetch API and display on mobile, a successful connection needs to be established using the *"URL"* module and show it on the UI(User interface) via an adapter.
 This adapter will bind the extracted data, which has been sorted as requested, with the UI.
 - The chosen form of display is the *RecyclerView*
 - For the additional features, such as searching, we use logic to update the same *RecyclerView*.
+As for the dark/light mode, we rely on the lines like:

+*AppCompatDelegate.setDefaultNightMode(AppCompatDelegate.MODE_NIGHT_NO)*

+And with the font size change feature the primary line is:

+*val currentSize = view.textSize / resources.displayMetrics.scaledDensity*
+            *view.textSize = currentSize + decreaseBy*

 ### Result
 - All features worked as [intended](https://imgur.com/a/NQQWLh7) (Font size change, Dark/Light mode, Search)